 Place the flour, sugar, and salt into a bowl and stir to combine.
 Add butter pieces and incorporate them with a pastry cutter until the mixture becomes crumbly.
 Add the ice water a little at a time, mixing in each time until all of the water is incorporated.
 Add the egg yolks last, and mix in until you have a wet, sticky dough.

 Place the dough on a floured surface and roll it into a ball.
 Divide the dough in half and pat each half into round discs.
 Wrap in plastic and chill for at least 1 hour.

-Turn out the dough onto a lightly floured work surface.
-Roll it out to about a 12-inch round, about ¼ inch thick (it doesn't have to be perfect because you will cut off the excess).
+Once chilled, place the dough onto a lightly floured work surface.
+Roll it out to about a 12-inch round that is about ¼ inch thick (it doesn't have to be perfect because you will cut off the excess).

 Bake for 20 minutes.
 Remove the parchment paper and weights and bake for an additional 10 to 12 minutes.
 Place the tart pan with the crust on a wire rack to cool.